hisener/halilsener.com/src/pages/how-i-failed-landing-a-remote-position/index.md

 > Dear Mr/Ms,
 >
-> I am Kostas Bariotis, a software developer and a passionate doer.
+> I am Halil İbrahim Şener, a software developer and a passionate doer.
 I am sending you my regards from sunny Thessaloniki, Greece.
 Have you ever been?
 Take a look, I am sure you will fall in love with the amazing beaches of Chalkidiki.
 >
 > I am currently looking for a product and a team that I would be a great fit in.
 I stumbled upon your job description and I would really love it to talk more with you guys.
 I have been working with Node.js for the past three years. (**This is where I explain why I would be a good fit for that particular position**)
 >